0xmichalis/economics/04_banking.md

 Assymetric information is when lenders have less information about the investment opportunities and activities of borrowers than borrowers do.

-i.
-Screening
+* Screening
-ii.
-Specialization in lending
+* Specialization in lending
-iii.
-Monitoring and enforcement of restrictive covenants
+* Monitoring and enforcement of restrictive covenants

 2. Long-term customer relationships